Pycord-Development/pycord/docs/api/enums.rst

     .. attribute:: stage_raise_hand

-        The system message denoting that a stage event has someone has raised their hand.
+        The system message denoting that a stage event has someone raising their hand.

         .. versionadded:: 2.4